sjayan/JSONtoXMLConverter/README.md

 XMLJSONConverter

 Converts JSON to XML form with the JSON type as the tag and JSON name as an attribute.
-Most libraries convert JSON to standard XML form, so I made one to construct XML in a free form.
+Most libraries convert JSON to standard XML form, this project constructs XML in a free form using javax.json and javax.xml libraries.
-Porject build using Ant.
+Porject is build using Ant.

 BUILD